 If wanted, you can resort the list by clicking the desired column header.
-See Sorting a List.
+See Sorting a List (on page 99).

 Column Description User Name The login name of each connected user.
 IP Address The IP address of each user's host.
-For the login via a local connection (serial RS-232 or USB), <local> is displayed instead of an IP address.</local> Client Type The interface through which the user is being connected to the BCM2.
+For the login via a local connection (serial RS-232 or USB), <local> is displayed instead of an IP address.</local> Client Type <local> is displayed instead of an IP address.</local> The interface through which the user is being connected to the PX2.
 Web GUI: Refers to the web interface.
 CLI: Refers to the command line interface (CLI).
-The information in parentheses following "CLI" indicates how this user is connected to the CLI.
-Serial: The local connection, such as the serial RS-232 or USB connection.
-SSH: The SSH connection.
-Telnet: The Telnet connection.
+The information in parentheses following "CLI" indicates how this user is connected to the CLI. - Serial: The local connection, such as the serial RS-232 or USB connection. - SSH: The SSH connection. - Telnet: The Telnet connection.
 Webcam Live Preview: Refers to the live webcam image sessions.
 See below.
 Idle Time The length of time for which a user remains idle.